kyco/host/README.md

 In later versions it is planned for network detection.
 So when it detects your work network, it will switch the profile automatically.

+##Arguments
+This program accepts arguments.

+Which are as follows

+###Switching profiles
+	./qh -p home //Will switch to a profile named "home"

+###Adding profiles
+	./qh -c 127.0.0.1 test //Create a new profile with the contents of 127.0.0.1 test

+###Removing profiles
+	./qh -r test //This will remove a profile called test

+###Setup
+	./qh -h //This will initiate the setup process